Shree-Analyst/SafetyNet_Marketing_Analysis/README.md

 # Project Background
 Founded in 2016, Safety Net is a health insurance provider serving thousands of customers in the US.
 It launched new marketing campaigns in 2019 with customers able to sign up to one of 4 insurance plans.
-It recently hired a new data team and aims to use analytics to determine next year's marketing budget allocation.
+It recently hired a new data team and aims to use data-driven insights based on past performance to determine next year's marketing budget allocation.

-The data team's focus is on **analysing marketing campaign performance to improve the Marketing Team's resource allocation** and on building a dynamic dashboard to allow them to self-serve insights, aimed at meeting the following goals:
+The data team's focus is on analysing marketing campaign performance to improve the Marketing Team's resource allocation and on building a dynamic dashboard to allow them to self-serve insights, aimed at meeting the following goals:
 - Increase brand awareness
 - Generate new signups.

+**Business Question: How should the marketing team reallocate next year’s budget to maximize awareness, signups, and cost efficiency across 12 campaigns?**

 For each campaign, we evaluate the following **North Star Metrics:**